Motorists warned to avoid A428 near Wyboston, closed after acid leak this morning

-The road is closed in both directions between the A1 (near Wyboston) and B1043 (Barford Road Roundabout) due to a spillage of highly corrosive hydrochloric acid from a heavy goods vehicle.
+The road is closed eastbound between the A1 (near Wyboston) and B1043 (Barford Road Roundabout) due to the spillage of highly corrosive hydrochloric acid from a heavy goods vehicle.

 Advertisement